 - 1. The challenge for any democracy is balancing individual rights with public order.
 Write an essay that describes this challenge facing the criminal justice system and provide examples of how that challenge may impact the system.
 APA format and citations are expected. - 2.
-Discuss the history of Victim's right legislation and the involvement of the victim in the Criminal Justice Process.
+Should all crimes have a mandatory sentence?
 Explain your response.
 APA format and citations are expected. - 3.
 Distinguish between restorative justice and retributive justice.
 APA format and citations are expected.

 Essays should be brief and succinct.
-They should have a well- developed Introduction, transitional or bridge sentences, as well as supportive detail sentences.
+They should have a well developed Introduction, transitional or bridge sentences, as well as supportive detail sentences.
 A conclusion should restate your intent.
 If you are uncertain about writing an essay please see me for more specific direction or avail yourself to the writing center or TASC services.
 Be sure they are word processed and include both internal citation and a work cited page.
 APA format is required.